© WILEY-VCH Verlag GmbH & Co. KGaA, Weinheim

 Three weeks are allowed for the revision of a Minireview.
 If more time is needed the Editor should be informed.

-Full Papers, which generally contain an Experimental Section (see our detailed Experimental Section requirements), have no length restrictions.
+Full Papers, which generally contain an Experimental Section and/or Computational Methods (see our detailed Experimental Section requirements), have no length restrictions.
 However, the Editorial Office requests that space be used thoughtfully and economically.
-ChemPlusChem will not publish Full Papers that consist mainly of results reported in previous Communications with an added experimental section.
-Full Papers contain an Abstract, which should be concise (1000 characters excl. spaces) and not too technical, and an Introduction including relevant references.
+ChemPlusChem will not publish Full Papers that consist mainly of results reported in previous Communications with an added Experimental Section.
+Full Papers contain an Introduction that includes relevant references.
 The presentation of Results and Discussion may be combined or kept separate.
 These sections may be further divided by subheadings.
 The main text of a Full Paper should close with a Conclusion section, summarizing the key findings and future directions.

 Three weeks are allowed for the revision of a Full Paper.
 If more time is needed the Editor should be informed.